-time to live for server sessions --server.session-timeout value enable or disable the Foxx queues feature --foxx.queues flag If true, the Foxx queues will be available and jobs in the queues will be executed asynchronously.
-The default is true.
-When set to false the queue manager will be disabled and any jobs are prevented from being processed, which may reduce CPU load a bit.
+time to live for server sessions --server.session-timeout value enable or disable the Foxx queues feature --foxx.queues flag

 The timeout for web interface sessions, using for authenticating requests to the web interface (/admin/aardvark) and related areas.

 Sessions are only used when authentication is turned on.